 Higher education is provided by few public and private universities.
 However, these were also severely affected during the brutal civil war.
 The institutions lack essential teaching and learning materials.
 The libraries are not equipped with books and other essentials (computer laboratories) are not available for students in these schools.

-The Helping Hands Network was established as a nonprofit to address the challenges and gaps that impede teaching and learning in Liberia.
-Since 2012, we continue to build specialized capacities for the teachers to improve teaching-learning-outcomes.
-We provide simple and easily made experimental materials for science teachers.
-We create continuous professional development opportunities for high school teachers.
-We see teachers as the servants in the delivery educational services to communities.
-We believe in the multiplier effect of working with them to impact schools and communities.
-Our commitment is rooted in the belief that quality learning for all children and young adults is the path to development, peace and prosperity for Liberia.
-Children deserve an education that offers not only knowledge but also skills and an understanding of how to promote peace and be a global citizen.
+The Helping Hands Network builds lasting partnerships to address the challenges and gaps that impede teaching and learning.
+We build specialized capacities for the teachers to improve teaching-learning-outcomes.
+We provide continuous hands-on training opportunities and easily made experimental materials for teachers.
+We work with schools and teachers closely because we see them as "servants" in the delivery education to communities.
+There is a multiplier effect of working with teachers and communities to impact schools and transform education.
+Our commitment is rooted in the belief that quality learning for all is the path to developing people and restoring peace and prosperity for Liberia.
+Every child deserves an education that offers not only knowledge but also skills and an understanding of how to promote peace and be a global citizen.
 To ensure this, qualified teachers and essential teaching and learning materials must be provided.
-We build lasting partnerships and create continuous learning opportunities for teachers.
 Please click the "What We Do link" for a full view of our projects that are contributing to reduce some of the gaps within the Liberia educational system.